StrappedGlint13/StrappedGlint13/README.md

 - 🌱 I’m currently studying computer science in the [University of Helsinki](https://www.helsinki.fi/en/computer-science)
 - 🌱 I’m currently learning functional programming with Haskell.
 - 👯 I’m looking to collaborate on different problem solving tasks.
-- 🤔 I’m looking for help with doing things using best practices.
+- 🤔 I’m open to learn best practices.
 - 💬 Ask me about anything.
 - 📫 How to reach me: @maxBraxMB1 (telegram)